c3lang/c3-web/docs/generic-programming/reflection.md

 During compile time, some type information is available in the form of compile time constants associated with each type.

-Runtime type information is also available by retrieving a `typeid` from a runtime object (such as from an object of type `any` via `<runtime_obj>.type` most commonly) and then comparing the properties of the returned runtime `typeid` against the corresponding properties (if any) of the compile time equivalent `<type>.typeid`.
+Runtime type information is also available by retrieving a `typeid` from a runtime object (such as from an object of type `any` via `<runtime_obj>.type` most commonly) and then comparing the properties of the returned runtime `typeid` against the corresponding properties (if any) of the compile time equivalent `<Type>::typeid`.
 Note however that run time `typeid`s currently have [a much smaller set of available properties](../language-overview/types.md#typeid-fields).

 See [the documentation about the `any` type](../language-overview/types.md#the-any-type) for more information if you want or need runtime reflection.
-Such runtime info can be switched on or conditionally checked (e.g. via `<runtime_obj>.type == <type>.typeid`) to implement runtime polymorphism.
+Such runtime info can be switched on or conditionally checked (e.g. via `<runtime_obj>.type == <Type>::typeid`) to implement runtime polymorphism.

 Compile time information about types is accessed using `::`, e.g. `MyType::size`.